What Is a Trend?

 How long does a trend last?

 Trend duration varies widely.
 An intraday trend can last minutes to hours; a higher-timeframe trend on the daily chart can persist for weeks to months.
 There is no fixed rule for trend duration.
+More important than duration is whether the swing structure is still intact.

 Can you predict when a trend will end?